Andriy007/PDP-NODE_BE/README.md

 # PDP-NODE_BE
 For starting you need Mongo

-First - run npm seed for add initial data in DB
+1.run npm seed for add initial data in DB
-Second - npm start for starting <nodemon>
+2.npm start for starting <nodemon>